esroyo/systemjs-cdn/README.md

 Under the hood It is a simple proxy layer on top of the excellent [esm.sh](https://esm.sh) CDN service, powered by [esbuild](https://esbuild.github.io/), [rollup](https://rollupjs.org/), [Deno](https://deno.com) and [Cloudflare](https://cloudflare.com).

-The main use case for this service is to off-load bundling budget while targeting SystemJS.
-Although (for demostration) It's possible to use it directly on HTML:
+The main use case for this service is to off-load bundling budget while targeting SystemJS, specially when providing a third-party service.

+Imagine a webiste on domain `foo.com`:

 ```html
 <!DOCTYPE html>